theflameguy/Django-Video_Subtitles/README.md

 # Django-Video_Subtitles
-Django video subtitle Extraction, extracts all the available subtitle streams available from a video using `ffmpeg` ,also lets you search the subtitles(eng) and skips to that timestamp.
+Django video subtitle Extraction, extracts all the available subtitle streams available from a video using `ffmpeg`, also lets you search the subtitles(eng) and skips to that timestamp.

 ## To run the project
 Clone the repository into your local system.